Estelle Lloyd, Co-Founder of Azoomee, and Ariane de Bonvoisin, author, speaker and life skills coach, share tips on teaching your kids kindness.

 This applies to self-kindness too.
 When kids are exposed to parents who demonstrate negative self-talk or self-punishment, they absorb that.
 The idea of not being good enough is incredibly common for kids.
 Self-kindness is the antidote to that, but it needs to come from the parents first.
 Kids need parents who are filling up their own bucket with kindness. by positive role modelling how you treat others and yourself, you set the scene and give children the tools they need to love both themselves and each other.

-It is understandable that household stress may be running high during lockdown.
-Cabin fever is a real problem, and this is going to have an impact on how kids behave.
-With all the options of the outside world closed off, it can be challenging to be patient.
+It is understandable that household stress is often running high.
 While your instinct might be to boost your children’s mood and distract them to keep them happy, the truth is, the kindest approach is to allow kids (and ourselves) to experience challenging emotions.

 Too often kids aren’t allowed to simply be human.
 It is natural to want your kids to be cheerful and carefree, even when you are not.
 But when you stifle their feelings, they may end up believing that something is wrong with them because they are not happy all of the time.
 Sadness and anger are healthy emotional states too, so let your kids know that all emotions are welcome before just trying to “fix” things.
 The kindest act is to accept your child exactly as they are, because this is one of the first steps to encourage self-kindness.